 We can believe in the existence of life after death.
 We can believe in the passage of our soul to a higher place.
 We can even believe in ghosts.
-Yet, strangely, very few would dare believe that there is something out there beyond the present.
-There's a whole universe out there.
-It just looks to us like those tiny stars twinkling up in space are part of our world -- they belong here and are not so very far away -- and oddly this is less frightening.
+Yet, strangely, very few would dare believe that there is something out there, our destiny, beyond the present.
+Folks... there's a whole universe out there.
+It just looks to us like those tiny stars twinkling up in space are part of our world – they belong here and are not so very far away – and oddly this is less frightening.

-It seems that in order to want to stay alive we must believe that there is nothing out there in the future.
+It seems that in order to want to stay alive we must believe that there is nothing out there in the future, that destiny does not exist.
 It could be a classic case of subterfuge on the part of evolution, if you choose to believe it.
 Otherwise, you have no choice but to believe it.
 Believe or die!

-This article states that for time to exist it must exist in its entirety.
-For progress to be made, the past must be connected to the future; choices become irrelevant, the present also.
-But this is only the beginning.
-In the next chapter, part 2.
-Time, the question will be where this progress is coming from and where it is going to.
+This proposal states that for time to exist it must exist in its entirety.
+For progress to be made, the past must be connected to the future; choices become irrelevant; the present moment, our creation.
+The next chapter, part 2.
+Time, reveals all.

 For desktops, Kindles, and other readers